rmjarvis/TreeCorr/docs/scripts.rst

 the code from some executable scripts, described below.

-Specifically, the parameters defined in the configuration file are loaded into a Python dict, which is passed to each of the classes as needed.
+Specifically, the parameters defined in the configuration file are loaded into a Python dict, which is passed to each class as needed.
 The advantage of this is that TreeCorr will only use the parameters it actually needs when initializing each object.
 Any additional parameters (e.g. those